-The practice ASVAB test for the Arm is divided into nine separate sections.
+The practice ASVAB test for the Army is divided into nine separate sections.
 Upon completion, you will receive your Army ASVAB scores for each test section.
 To receive all of your scores, you will need to complete part one and continue through the rest of the sections of our practice ASVAB test for the Army.

 Army ASVAB Scores